Rules and Guidelines

-• Online tutoring sessions are expected to last 30 minutes to 1 hour.
-To maximize the time you have with your tutor, have course materials, textbooks and class notes handy during the tutoring session.
+• Sessions are expected to last 30 minutes to 1 hour.
+To maximize the time you have with your tutor, have course materials, textbooks, and class notes handy during the tutoring session.

 • Currently-enrolled STC students will be given priority over non-enrolled students and community users.